GetAmbassador/redux-clerk/docs/Reducer.md

 ## Reducer
-The reducer will handle all actions dispatched by the action creators noted above.
+The reducer will handle all actions dispatched by the [action creators](ActionsCreators.md).

 ### Configuration
 ```